badalovi/MLFromScratch/1.Linear Regression/README.md

 <br> 3. *README.md:* Relatively extensive explanations of implementation

-You will find explanation of the steps I have implemented in Python in a detailed form also providing few concise and required mathematical concepts,
-<br>formulas and their components.
+You will find explanation of the steps I have implemented in Python in a detailed form also providing few concise and required mathematical concepts,formulas and their components.
 Main goal of this text is implementation itself.
-Before diving into code it is better to have a very
-<br>short intro to Linear Regression and Gradient Descent.
-I will provide relevant
-links for further reading.
+Before diving into code it is better to have a very short intro to Linear Regression and Gradient Descent.
+I will provide relevant links for further reading.
 <br></br>